rybalkinsd/atom/tasks/bomberman-infrastructure/README.md

 		Body: game id
 	  ```

-	Matchmaker is creating a new games when necessary.
+	1.1) Matchmaker is creating a new games when necessary.
 	Matchmaker provides same gameId to N client connections(players)
-	Matchmaking algorithm was described in lectures.
+	Matchmaking algorithm was described in lectures

+	1.2) Matchmaker saves the info about the game to database:
+	gameId and all players involved (on game creation)

 	Bonus: